Mapping Patterns for Virtual Knowledge Graphs: Introduction

+This foundational grounding, which clearly distinguishes our work from related literature, paves the way towards a variety of \vkg design scenarios, depending on which information artifacts are available, and which ones must be produced.
+For example, our patterns could be used to validate existing mappings, to generate mappings and an ontology if only the DB is available, or even also as a basis for reconstructing the conceptual model when it is left implicit or inaccessible.

-Finally, we go back to the concrete VKG scenarios and benchmarks, and report on the coverage of mappings appearing therein in terms of our patterns, as well as on how many times the same pattern recurs.
+Another major contribution of this work, which to the best of our knowledge distinguishes it from all the related literature, is an evaluation of our approach.
+Concretely, we analyze six concrete \vkg scenarios and benchmarks, and report on the coverage of mappings appearing therein in terms of our patterns, as well as on how many times the same pattern recurs.
 This also gives an interesting indication on which patterns are more pervasively used in practice.

-As a result, one cannot only rely on what survived from the original conceptual model in the structure of the resulting database in order to reverse-engineer the pure conceptual representation of the domain.
-We point out that this activity is the one which has to be carried over in an OBDA setting, were the link between the database and the ontology has to be reconstructed.